0x27-ltd/forerunner/readme.md

 ## On-chain Investment Funds Reimagined 📈

-A better way to structure Investment Funds, extending Safe through a module that enables the functionality of a fully fleged regulated Investment Fund.
+A better way to structure Investment Funds, extending Safe through a module that enables the functionality of a fully flegded regulated Investment Fund.

 ## Why is this good for Safe?
 Statista estimates that $60 Trillion lives in Investment Funds in 2022.
 Over the long term these assets will flow on-chain.
 This represents a cartoonishly large opportunity for technology providers to house these flows.
 The TVL a regulatory considerate Investment Fund framework could bring to Safe is immense.